Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - Split tunneling (desktop)

-- Linux CLI support — well-documented and actually maintained
+- Linux CLI support — actually maintained and documented

 - Team/business tier available